Uninsured Plastic Surgeons and Medical Malpractice

 According to insurance data, one in every five Florida board certified plastic surgeons don’t both carrying medical malpractice insurance.
 While patients can still file lawsuits directly against them, they are more often than not left in the position of funding those cases themselves.
 Since personal injury attorneys work on contingency, they can only afford to take cases where there is a reasonable expectation that they will recoup some money for their clients.
 When a doctor does not have malpractice insurance, that money must be extracted directly from the estate and holdings of the defendant.
 If the defendant does not have significant assets on which to draw, they are judgment-proof.
 Even if the plaintiff wins their lawsuit and recovers a multi-million-dollar verdict, the doctor may be able to discharge the sum in bankruptcy.
 Even when they can’t, the plaintiff becomes the equivalent of a creditor and it requires more money to recoup the amount.
 It’s a loophole and it should be closed.

-If you’ve been injured by the negligent practice of medicine, call the Tampa medical malpractice attorneys at Masterson, Hoag & Smith.
+If you’ve been injured by the negligent practice of medicine, call the St. Petersburg medical malpractice attorney at Masterson & Hoag, P.A.
 We will file a lawsuit against the doctor and attempt to recover as much money as we possibly can.